Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 I always remember visiting Madame Tussauds as one of the most fun experiences I had in London.
 Do not miss this magical place, especially if you are traveling with family or friends, where you will laugh, hallucinate and discover more than 250 characters.

 Enter the magical Star Wars universe and take a selfie with Yoda or Princess Leia.
-You can also hop in the classic London black cab and take a tour of the city's history with the Spirit of London Ride, included in your tickets.
+You can also ride the classic London black cab and take a tour through the history of the city, with the Spirit of London Ride, included in your tickets.

 Part of the Star Wars Section at Madame Tussauds